-- 270. The SFMTA agrees to allocate the remaining balance of twenty-two thousand dollars (\$22,000.00), only during the term of this agreement to the Tuition Reimbursement Program for the exclusive use of classifications represented hereunder.
-Employees in said classifications may not receive more than five hundred dollars (\$500.00) per fiscal year from this allocation. - 271.
-Effective close of business June 30, 2016, the SFMTA agrees to allocate seventy-five hundred two thousand five hundred dollars (\$27,500.00) during each year of this Agreement for Tuition Reimbursement. subsequently to the Tuition Reimbursement Program and employees may not receive more than three hundred dollars (\$300.00) per fiscal year from this allocation.
-If any portion of said allocation remains unexpended on June 30th of any fiscal year, it shall not be carried over to the next fiscal year.
-Upon request, TWU Local 250-A shall be sent a quarterly report of the persons who have applied for tuition reimbursements, purpose of reimbursement, and monies allocated. - 272.
+272. SFMTA agrees to allocate seventy-five hundred dollars (\$7,500.00) during each year of this Agreement for Tuition Reimbursement.
+If any portion of said allocation remains

+- unexpended on June 30th of any fiscal year, it shall not be carried over to the next fiscal year. - 273.
 Eligibility.
 Any regularly scheduled Employee within the SFMTA service who has served a minimum of one (1) year of continuous service in any class immediately prior to receipt of application may apply for tuition reimbursement.
-Such reimbursement shall be for training courses pertaining to the duties of a higher classification or for the purpose of improving performance in the present classification when an accredited educational institution offers such courses. - 273.
+Such reimbursement shall be for training courses pertaining to the duties of a higher classification or for the purpose of improving performance in the present classification when an accredited educational institution offers such courses. - 274.
 Until such funds are exhausted, and subject to approval by the appointing officer or appropriate designee, an employee may utilize up to a maximum of \$750 per fiscal year for tuition, registration fees, books, professional conferences, professional association memberships, professional journal subscriptions, professional certifications, and licenses relevant to the employee's current classification.
 Solely at the discretion of the appointing officer or designee, such funds may be supplemented with department funds budgeted for training.
 All expenses must be relevant to the employee's current classification or a classification to which the employee might reasonably expect to be promoted.
-No reimbursement shall be made for expenses that are eligible for reimbursement under a Federal or State Veterans benefit program or from other public funds.
-Expenses.
-The SFMTA will reimburse each eligible Employee for tuition, books, supplies, and other fees for such course if attendance has been approved in advance.
-The SFMTA will attempt to make such payment promptly upon the Employee's submission of proof of satisfactory completion of the course with a passing grade.
-If the course is not graded, or is not a credited course, an official transcript or other official document shall be deemed evidence of satisfactory completion.
+No reimbursement shall be made for expenses that are eligible for reimbursement under a Federal or State Veterans benefit program or from other public funds. - 275.
+Pre-Approval.

-- 274. Pre-Approval.
 Application for reimbursement shall be prepared on a form provided by the SFMTA Department of Human Resources.
 Courses require pre-approval by the SFMTA Department of Human Resources and the Appointing Officer (or designee), neither of which shall be unreasonably denied.
-Such application for tuition reimbursement shall be made prior to the date of enrollment in the course and, if approved by the SFMTA Department of Human Resources and the Appointing officer (or designee), reimbursement shall be subject to successful completion of the course.
-No reimbursement shall be made if the Employee is eligible to receive reimbursement for said tuition under a federal or State Veterans benefit program from other public funds. - 275.
-Repayment.
-If an employee resigns from the SFMTA within two (2) years following completion of the courses for which tuition reimbursement was used to fund, the amount of tuition reimbursement shall be repaid by the Employee to the SFMTA by cash payment or out of the Employee's last pay warrant or, if applicable retirement earnings.
+Such application for tuition reimbursement shall be made prior to the date of enrollment in the course and, if approved by the SFMTA Department of Human Resources and the Appointing Officer (or designee), reimbursement shall be subject to successful completion of the course.
+No reimbursement shall be made if the Employee is eligible to receive reimbursement for said tuition under a federal or State Veterans benefit program from other public funds.